JWST-Templates/Notebooks/README.md

 - RATE (Level 2a imaging data in units of DN/s)
 - CAL (Level 2b calibrated imaging data in units of MJy/sr)
 - I2D (same as CAL, but resampled)

+A nice feature of this script is that it won't time out, even when you are querying very large datasets.

 ## Step 2) (Coming soon) Run the pipeline on the raw data to apply the latest reference files.